Five ways geospatial can grow your economy

 Sustainable management of the environment, particularly water sources and lakes, forestry, coastal zones, national parks and crop yield prediction, relies upon geospatial information.
 Many geospatial information applications are essential for the successful delivery of the UN’s Sustainable Development Goals (SDGs).
 All UN member states have committed to these goals which aim to alleviate poverty and provide benefits to citizens.
 Geospatial information can help countries to reach their targets by improving the planning, decision-making and measurement of a range of programs and services.

-5. Take a geospatial maturity assessment
+5. Take a geospatial readiness assessment

 High-quality geospatial data powers effective decision-making and effective policymaking.